 Cloud Computing Contracts RSS

+This Commission communication of 27 September 2012 outlines a strategy to promote the use of cloud computing across the economy.
 The strategy comprises three key actions.
 Key action 2 concerns the identification of safe and fair contract terms and conditions for cloud computing contracts.

 - Commission staff working Document accompanying the Commission Communication “Unleashing the Potential of Cloud Computing in Europe”